YOLO11 and Vision Transformers based 3D Pose Estimation of Immature Green Fruits in Commercial Apple Orchards for Robotic Thinning: Methods

 \subsection{Vision Transformers for RGB to RGB-D Mapping}

-The two Vision Transformers, DPT and Depth Anything V2, are explored in this section.
-Detailed workflows for each model are illustrated in Figure \ref{fig:TransformersBlockFlow}, and the specific processes for DPT and Depth Anything are further elaborated in Figures \ref{fig:DepthAnything2methodologyViT} and \ref{fig:DPTmethodologyViT}.
+The two Vision Transformers, DPT and Depth Anything V2, are explored in this section for point cloud generation based on RGB image.
+Overall block-diagram for this step is presented in Figure \ref{fig:bothVits}a whereas detailed workflow for each model is illustrated respectively in Figures \ref{fig:bothVits}a, and \ref{fig:bothVits}b.

-DPT, designed primarily for depth estimation, utilizes a transformer architecture that excels in processing high-resolution RGB images to generate depth-enhanced RGB-D data efficiently.
-This model leverages pre-trained weights and a sophisticated feature extraction process to offer precise depth information, crucial for accurate 3D mapping of objects.
-In contrast, Depth Anything V2 extends the capabilities of depth prediction to various scenes by adapting to different datasets without extensive retraining.
-It uses a lightweight transformer model that supports faster computation while maintaining high accuracy.
-This model is particularly effective in generating detailed depth maps from RGB images, which are instrumental in calculating the exact dimensions and orientations needed for robotic thinning operations in orchards.
+DPT, designed primarily for depth estimation, utilizes a transformer architecture that is effective in processing high-resolution RGB images to generate depth-enhanced RGB-D data.
+This model leverages pre-trained weights and a sophisticated feature extraction process to estimate precise depth information, which is essential for accurate 3D mapping of objects.
+This model uses a lightweight transformer model that supports faster computation while maintaining high accuracy.
+The model is particularly effective in generating detailed depth maps from RGB images, which are essential in calculating the dimensions and orientations of objects (e.g., size, volume, orientation , distance, texture, segmentation, and camera perspectiveetc) needed for robotic thinning operations in orchards.